-Students who are victims of crimes may also pursue recourse through either the Office of Institutional Equity or the NMSU Dean of Students.
-While these are not a substitute for the criminal justice system, they afford students the opportunity to have their side heard in a less formal environment.
-If an accused student is found to have violated the Student Social Code of Conduct (including engaging in forcible or non-forcible sex offenses or other violations), he or she may be subject to disciplinary action.
-The level of disciplinary action administered depends on the specific circumstances of the case, but can range from warnings and attendance at mandatory programs up to and including expulsion from NMSU.
-Both the victim and accused are afforded the same opportunities within the student judicial process, including the ability to have others present during disciplinary proceedings, and both will be informed of the outcome of any campus disciplinary proceedings alleging sexual assault.
-Students interested in this course of action may call the Dean of Students Office at (575) 646-1722, the office responsible for upholding the Student Social Code of Conduct.
-As always, students may also contact the Police Department for assistance and guidance.
+Matters may also be reported to the NMSU Office of Institutional Equity or the NMSU Dean of Students for review of NMSU policy violations.
+While these are not a substitute for the criminal justice system, these reports focus on administrative proceedings for both employees and students related to NMSU policy and often are concurrent with any criminal investigation.
+Further, the Office of Institutional Equity is the Title IX office for the NMSU system.
+Students may request supportive measures such as: no contact orders, academic leniency, housing changes, etc., even if they are not ready to pursue an investigation.
+If an accused student or employee is found to have violated NMSU policy, including ARP 3.25 - Prohibition of All forms of Unlawful Discrimination or the Student Social Code of Conduct, such individual may be subject to disciplinary action.
+The level of disciplinary action administered depends on the specific circumstances of the case, but can range from warnings and attendance at mandatory programs up to and including expulsion or termination from NMSU.
 Any NMSU officials who becomes aware that a person has been the victim of a sexual assault or other crime on the NMSU campus is encouraged to assist the person in notifying the police department if the victim so desires, or if the victim is unable to do so (e.g., due to physical or mental incapacitation).
 In no case will any university official discourage reporting of a crime to police when the victim wants to file a report.